07 Aug Top-Down Stress Testing: The Poisonous Placebo

 Most importantly, a top-down approach ignores the underwriting characteristics of the loans.
 News flash: Underwriting and credit quality matter.
 The likelihood and magnitude of stress occurring in the loan portfolio will primarily be a function of the underwriting characteristics of the loans.

 Take two banks, each with the same concentration of hotel loans.
-A top-down stress test will assume that these two portfolios are homogeneous and will experience the same amount of losses.
+A top-down stress test will assume that these two portfolios are homogenous and will experience the same amount of losses.
 However, let’s assume the first bank’s hotel portfolio has an average age of 2.5 years and an average loan-to-value (LTV) of 70 percent.
 Now let’s assume the second bank has a more seasoned portfolio in which the average age of the portfolio is closer to five years and the average LTV is 60 percent.
 These differences are not minor.
 They will have a significant impact on the results of the stress test if it is done properly.

 The point about LTV is probably obvious, but it’s not just how the loans were underwritten that matters, but when they were underwritten.
 Loans originated earlier in the cycle will not only have more seasoning, but they will also have more capacity to absorb losses because the underlying properties were not valued at the top of the market.